 - Work with user content—Users can use your app to work with their own content associated with their ArcGIS Online subscription as well as work with other ArcGIS Online capabilities, such as geocoding, routing, and GeoEnrichment.

 - Track app usage with App IDs—When using OAuth 2.0 for authentication, apps have a unique App ID (also referred to as client_id) to identify themselves within the platform.
 The App ID is used to collect usage statistics for your app, which is made available through the provider console and the ArcGIS Online website.

-- Credit usage—Some ArcGIS Online functionality, such as batch geocoding, require the use of ArcGIS Online credits.
+- Credit usage—Some ArcGIS Online functionality, such as batch geocoding, requires the use of ArcGIS Online credits.
 Allowing your users to sign in with their own ArcGIS Online account means their account will be charged for the paid services instead of the app provider's (that is, your own) account.

 - User security—With OAuth 2.0, apps guide users to sign in to the platform via a login page hosted on the ArcGIS platform.
-Because the platform handles the sign in process, users don't expose their credentials to apps purchased through the marketplace.
+Because the platform handles the login process, users don't expose their credentials to apps purchased through the marketplace.

 Implement OAuth 2.0 in your app